StoneCypher/htstub/README.md

 htstub:gen_docs("/path/to/source", "/path/for/output")
 ```

 should generate you a new set.
-Example webservers are in `servers/`.
+Example webservers are in `src/examples/`; there's a recommended [order of reading](/src/examples/README.md).